exakat/php-dictionary/dictionary/dynamic-class-constant.ini.rst

 Dynamic class constant access has always been possible with a call to the ``constant()`` function.
 With the ``class::constant`` syntax, it is possible to reach any visible constant, or, also, enumeration cases.

-In PHP 8.3, a new syntax is available to do the same: ``class::{$name}``.
+A new syntax is available since version 8.3 to do the same: ``class::{$name}``.
 The curly braces are important in that call.

 .. code-block:: php